StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 We train the model with a small number of epochs just for demonstration.
 For better performance, the variable `num_epochs` can be set to a larger number.

+train.py is a general-purpose training script.
+It works for various models (with option --model: e.g., pix2pix, cyclegan, colorization) and different datasets (with option --dataset_mode: e.g., aligned, unaligned, single, colorization).
+See the main README and training/test tips for more details.[8]

 ## Summary